ocas/InternationalSis/README.md

 undefined.
 The values will then be drawn from the program catalogue within the OCAS International System.

-_Be warned, however, that if a value has not been configured in the OIS catalogue and is also left undefined as part of this event an error will be raised._
+_Be warned, however, that if a value has not been configured in the IAS catalogue and is also left undefined as part of this event an error will be raised._

 These fields are as follows: